k2view-academy/K2View-Academy/articles/04_fabric_studio/11_fabric_studio_exporting_and_importing a_fabric_project.md

 ## Importing Selected Project Components

-You can import an entire exported project or specific branches of a Project Tree whereby the imported objects are attached to an existing project.
+You can import an entire exported project or specific branches of a Project Tree, where the imported objects are attached to an existing project.

 **Notes**
 * There is no backwards support compatibility.
 Importing a project exported from a later version of K2View Fabric Studio is not supported.